marsfoundation/sparklend-testing/README.md

 ## Running Tests

-To run tests in this repo, simply run:
+To run tests in this repo, run:

 ```bash
 forge test